Pleopodal lungs

 Pleopodal lungs are an anatomical feature of terrestrial isopods and a component of their respiratory system.
 They are ancestrally derived from pleopodal gills, and they facilitate gas exchange on land.
-They perform a similar function as spiracles do in insects.
+They perform a function similar to spiracles in insects.

-Pleopodal lungs are identifiable on woodlice as white patches on the lower 5 segments (the pleon) on the ventral side (underside).
-The number of pleopodal lungs vary by species – they may have up to five pairs, or only two pairs as in Porcellio laevis; a minority of species lack pleopodal lungs entirely.
+Pleopodal lungs are identifiable on woodlice as white patches on the lower five segments (the pleon) on the ventral side (underside).
+The number of pleopodal lungs varies by species: they may have up to five pairs, or only two pairs as in Porcellio laevis; a minority of species lack pleopodal lungs entirely.